-PC Holders.
+Currently, the servicer retains all prepayment penalties.
+Prepayment penalties are not passed through to PC Holders.
 We prohibit our servicers from collecting prepayment penalties in cases where the payoff of the Mortgage is received in connection with the workout of a delinquent Mortgage or due to a default.
-Applicable laws may also affect whether a prepayment penalty can be collected or limit the amount that can be collected.
+Servicers have the option not to enforce prepayment penalties if they result from a sale of the mortgaged property, but otherwise are generally required to enforce them according to the terms of the Mortgage and applicable laws, which laws may affect whether a prepayment penalty can be collected or limit the amount that can be collected.
 We ceased purchasing Prepayment Penalty Mortgages on August 1, 2014.